 The Modern Importance of Juneteenth

-At the current moment in time, Juneteenth celebrations may be more somber.
+In recent years, Juneteenth celebrations have been more reflective.
 The USA and the world are experiencing recent memory’s largest demonstrations in support of racial justice.
 Americans often struggle with open discussion of issues involving race; white Americans in particular have historically been unwilling to confront the racial oppression that forms an integral part of both American history and modern society.

 Juneteenth represents an acknowledgement of American racial oppression and a statement of hope for what the USA could be and the ideals it stands for, even if the country’s politics often fall short of these ideals.
-Juneteenth is not just a holiday for Black folks.
+Juneteenth is not just a holiday for Black Americans.
 It’s an important part of United States history for all people.
-As such, a growing number of employers, InterExchange included, are honoring Juneteenth as a paid holiday for staff.

 Learn about life abroad